홈CorporationEthical ManagementEthical management system

 All employees shall fulfill all management activities in an open and transparent manner.
-They are prohibited from getting special treatment or benefit from the contractual or related party regardless of any relevance with the job.
+They are prohibited from getting special treatment or benefit from contractual or related parties regardless of the relevance with the job.

-If any special treatment or benefit is obtained regardless of your intention, you shall return it immediately or report it to the Company.
+If any special treatment or benefit is obtained regardless of your intentions, you shall return it immediately or report it to the Company.

-For the maintenance of decent and sound relationship, however, meals or gifts which are permitted under the current laws and business practices are acceptable.
+However, to preserve a decent and sound relationship meals or gifts which are permitted under the current laws and business practices are acceptable.

 4. Protection of the Company’s assets